GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-08-22 21:59:08 IST
+This content is dynamically generated in Indian Time (IST): 2024-08-22 22:15:22 IST

 Current Weather in Coimbatore:
-Temperature: 23.89 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist